code-423n4/2023-10-wildcat/README.md

 - Consider ways in which market interest rates can be manipulated to produce results that are outside of controller-specific limits
 - Consider ways in which the reserve ratio of a market can be manipulated so as to lead to the borrower borrowing more than they should be permitted.

+### Penalty APR

+- Consider ways in which the borrower can manipulate reserves or base APRs in a way to avoid the penalty rate activating if delinquent for longer then the grace period.

 ### Deposits and Withdrawals

 - Consider ways in which deposits might cause trouble with internal market accounting.
 - Consider ways in which lenders making withdrawal requests might have them (be they either pending or expired) altered.
 - Consider ways in which market tokens can be burned but incorrect amounts of assets are claimable (this is _very_ nuanced and circumstance specific).
-- Consider ways in which the order of expired batches can be manipulated to impact the FIFO nature.
+- Consider ways in which the order of expired batches can be manipulated to impact the withdrawal queue's FIFO nature.
+- Consider ways in which a party other than the borrower of a market can borrow assets.
+- Consider ways in which an address without the `WithdrawOnly` or `DepositAndWithdraw` role can burn market tokens or otherwise make withdrawal requests.

 ### Sentinel and Escrow Contracts

 - Consider ways (beyond a hostile Chainalysis oracle) in which lender addresses could be excised from a market via `nukeFromOrbit`.
-- Consider ways in which parties to an escrow contract might be locked out of it.
+- Consider ways in which parties to an escrow contract might be locked out of it, or the escrow contract might otherwise be bricked.

 ---

 ## Main Invariants

 *Describe the project's main invariants (properties that should NEVER EVER be broken).*

+- Market parameters should never be able to exit the bounds defined by the controller which deployed it.
+- The supply of the market token and assets owed by the borrower should always match 1:1.
+- The assets of a market should never be able to be withdrawn by anyone that is not a lender or borrower.
+- Asset deposits not made via `deposit` or `depositUpTo` should not impact internal accounting (the tokens are lost).

+- Borrowers can only be registered with the archcontroller by the archcontroller owner.
+- Controller factories can only be registered with the archcontroller by the archcontroller owner.
+- Controllers and markets can only be deployed by borrowers currently registered with the archcontroller.

+---

 ## Scoping Details